Lincoln-Douglas Value Debate

 Please scroll down for information about additional resources available through the NCFCA Shop.

-Learn the Basics with our Young Philosophers Camp
+Learn the Basics with our Intro to Value Debate

-With six hours of instruction and activities, an easy-to-follow facilitator guide, printable student activity packets, and slides, even a novice parent can successfully lead students through this camp.
+With six hours of instruction and activities, an easy-to-follow facilitator guide, printable student activity packets, and slides, even a novice parent can successfully lead students through Intro to Value Debate.
 A recording of the live event is available for families or groups.

 Lincoln-Douglas Value Debate FAQs